HexmosTech/glee/README.md

 #### Ghost URL
 The `GHOST_URL` represents the domain where your Ghost blog is hosted.

-### AWS S3 Configuration
+### Image Storing Backend Configuration

-Presently all images in the input post are uploaded to an s3 bucket.
-We calculate the hash for each image, and use that as the filename in s3.
+All images in the markdown file are uploaded to a `ghost` database or an `s3` bucket.
+We calculate the hash for each image and use that as the filename in `s3`.
 This ensures that each unique image is stored only once in the server and that there are no naming conflicts.

+1. **Your Ghost Database (default)**

+  You can store the image in the same db where your content resides.
+To use Ghost as an image backend provide  `IMAGE_BACKEND = "ghost"` in the [.glee.toml](https://github.com/HexmosTech/glee/blob/main/.glee.toml#L13) file.

+2. **AWS S3**

+  Or, you can store the images in your AWS S3 bucket as well.
+To use S3 as an image backend provide `IMAGE_BACKEND = "s3"` in the [.glee.toml](https://github.com/HexmosTech/glee/blob/main/.glee.toml#L13) file.

-Configure the S3 Credentials in the [.glee.toml](https://github.com/HexmosTech/glee/blob/main/.glee.toml) file.
+Also, Configure the S3 Credentials in the [.glee.toml](https://github.com/HexmosTech/glee/blob/main/.glee.toml) file.

 Find further [information](https://docs.aws.amazon.com/AmazonS3/latest/userguide/Welcome.html) and [tutorial](https://docs.aws.amazon.com/AmazonS3/latest/userguide/create-bucket-overview.html) to learn more about AWS S3.